Symmetry Restoration in the SMEFT: Finite Counterterms for a Non-Anticommuting $\gamma_5$: Conclusions and Outlook

 In this work, we have combined the auxiliary‐spurion strategy of~\cite{OlgosoRuiz:2024dzq} with modern functional techniques to derive symmetry‐restoring counterterms in the BMHV scheme.
 Unlike diagrammatic methods, our functional approach naturally incorporates the full spacetime dependence of spurion fields, requires no a priori classification of counterterm operators, and yields the complete counterterm Lagrangian directly from the one‐loop effective action.
 Crucially, gauge invariance remains manifest at all stages, drastically reducing algebraic complexity and the number of intermediate manipulations.
 This not only improves computational efficiency but also offers a clearer conceptual picture of the structure of symmetry-restoring counterterms.
 As a result, our functional approach provides a transparent and automation-friendly framework, ideally suited for EFT calculations.

 Building on these methods, we have developed a dedicated version of the \texttt{Matchete} package that fully automates the computation of symmetry-restoring counterterms.
-Applying this machinery to the SMEFT, we have performed the first complete determination of its symmetry-restoring counterterms, thus providing the initial steps toward the more ambitious goal of consistent NLO matching and two‐loop running in chiral gauge theories.
-The complete set of symmetry-restoring SMEFT counterterms is provided as ancillary material, both in a human-readable format and as a \texttt{Mathematica} notebook.
+Applying this machinery to the SMEFT, we have performed the first complete determination of its symmetry-restoring counterterms, which are provided as ancillary material, both in a human-readable format and as a \texttt{Mathematica} notebook.
+These results are specifically applicable to SMEFT calculations in the unbroken phase; in the broken phase, where fermions form Dirac fields, the Dirac-pairing scheme (Appendix~\ref{app:Dirac}) is more appropriate, requiring the derivation of new counterterms.
+Our work thus provides the initial steps toward the more ambitious goal of consistent NLO matching and two‐loop running in chiral gauge theories.

 Looking ahead, we plan to integrate this framework into a future public release of \texttt{Matchete}, thereby providing the community with a tool capable of performing BMHV-consistent one-loop matching and renormalization for generic EFTs.
 This development is particularly timely, as \texttt{Matchete} is already evolving towards automated two-loop running computations~\cite{Born:2024mgz}.
 We expect that these results will also be of use for concrete phenomenological studies, such as NLO corrections in the SMEFT for Higgs and precision‐electroweak observables.